Check out event 1 documentation, for installation guide for WSL.

 You have successfully extracted a zipped .tar file using wsl.

-Now since you know VIM, open the Event 1.html from the sample.tar in VIM using vim Event1.html.
+.
 Now you can try out the commands and make changes in the file.
 VIM and NVIM can open almost any type of file( .txt, .cpp, .c, .html, .css and much more).

 Note: tar is usually used with compression to make compressed tar files.
 They usually have the extention .gz, .bz2, .xz.
 Installation releases are usually spread using .tar.gz files in the open source community.